Logic and guilt drove me to Korea; the story of how it changed me | Personal Essay by Sara Salansky (Spring 2020 issue)

 These days, I am slowly getting connected with other Korean adoptees in my area through IKAA, so that goal was met.
 I also wanted to get to know Dr. Byung-kuk Cho more while I was staying at Holt Ilsan during the Gathering.
 Every morning, I listened to her stories.
 So educational!
 Through these sessions, I got a better understanding of Korean life and culture.

 IKAA also led me to the Twin Cities organization Adoptee Hub, and the opportunity to volunteer to help other Korean adoptees.
 On my third trip to Korea, I worked on Adoptee Hub project initiatives.
 I also started my birth search process, which I was adamant about not doing prior to 2018.

 None of my trips to Korea have been a disappointment.
 They have given me a better appreciation of my Motherland, my heritage and my adoptee life.
 They have also given me opportunities to meet many wonderful people along the way.
 And none of this would have happened if my son didn’t make me go.

 Sara’s birth name is Ho Mi Ham.
-She was adopted at the age of one and grew up with Scandinavian American parents in Iowa.
+She was adopted at the age of five and grew up with Scandinavian American parents in Iowa.
 After graduating college she joined the U.S. Air Force as a clinical nurse and became a Communications and Information Officer.
-After 20 yrs of service, she retired with the rank of Lieutenant Colonel.
-Sara is married and has two sons, 27 and 25 years old.
-She now resides in Colorado and serves as a board member, Director of Development, for the Minneapolis-based non-profit organization, Adoptee Hub.
+After 20 yrs of service, she retired in Colorado at the rank of Lieutenant Colonel.
+Sara is married and has two adult sons.